-On February 21, 2008, this court held a telephonic pretrial motion hearing.
-Defendant Christina M. Phillips did not participate personally but was represented by his attorney, Kelly Welsh.
+On April 18, 2013, this court held a telephonic pretrial motion hearing.
+Defendant Cecibel Ghilino did not participate personally, but was represented by his attorney, Mark Maciolek.
 The government was represented by Assistant United States Attorney Elizabeth Altman.

-Prior to the hearing, Phillips filed no pretrial motions.
-Attorney Welsh confirmed that this was a tactical decision she made in consultation with her client after adequate review of the government's disclosures and adequate investigation of the case.
-The parties had no other matters to bring to the court's attention.
-Because the parties anticipate resolving this case short of trial, I will wait to provide draft voir dire questions and jury instructions until closer to the submission deadline for the final pretrial conference.
+Prior to the hearing, defendant Ghilino filed no pretrial motions.
+Attorney Maciolek stated that this was a tactical decision he made in consultation with his client after adequate review of the government's disclosures and after adequate investigation of the case.
+The government provided a discovery proffer at defendant's request.
+In response to the court's inquiry, the government responded that it does not intend to drop this prosecution following the death of defendant's husband (and former codefendant).
+It is not yet clear whether the parties will resolve this case short of trial.

-Entered this 21st day of February, 2008.
+Entered this 18th day of April, 2013.